 Did you film in all the PUSD schools?

-We are funding this project with the help of people like you!
+We are continuing to fund this project with the help of people like you!
 Individuals who share our belief that this is a story worth telling.
 Public school affects everyone in this nation and individuals are joining us in raising the funds necessary to give voice to what it really takes, all the working pieces behind the scenes, to make public school happen each and every day.
 We want to capture the complexity of educating an extremely diverse population – the triumphs and the trials.